JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-09-22-ner_vop_problem_reduced_langtest_en.md

 ## Description

 This model extracts clinical problems from the documents transferred from the patient’s own sentences.
 The taxonomy is reduced (one label for all clinical problems).
-The model is the version of [ner_vop_problem_reduced](https://nlp.johnsnowlabs.com/2023/06/07/ner_vop_problem_reduced_en.html) model augmented with `langtest` library.
+It is the version of [ner_vop_problem_reduced](https://nlp.johnsnowlabs.com/2023/06/07/ner_vop_problem_reduced_en.html) model augmented with `langtest` library.

 | **test_type**             | **before fail_count** | **after fail_count** | **before pass_count** | **after pass_count** | **minimum pass_rate** | **before pass_rate** | **after pass_rate** |
 |---------------------------|-----------------------|----------------------|-----------------------|----------------------|-----------------------|----------------------|---------------------|